NFL Betting Guide: How & Where to Bet on the National Football League in 2026

 Weather Conditions

-Betting on the NFL often means having to care about the weather forecast of cities you don’t live in or may not know much about otherwise.
+Betting on the NFL often means having to care about the weather forecast of cities you don't live in or may not know much about otherwise.
+Weather can be a big factor for both sides and totals.

 Homefield Advantage